How to Prepare Your Product Data for the EU DPP Registry (July 2026)

 Five Things Every Manufacturer Should Do Now

-The registry launches in four months.
+The registry launches in July 2026 — a matter of weeks.
 Product-specific deadlines follow within the next year.
 Here's the practical preparation sequence:

 The Upstream Gap: From Documentation to Structured Data